 Chief Executive Officer

-Mark co-founded Inhibrx with Brendan Eckelman and Quinn Deveraux in 2010 and has served as its Chief Executive Officer and Chief Financial Officer since the company’s inception.
-Mark also serves as the Chairman of Inhibrx’s Board of Directors.
-Mark has extensive expertise in the biotechnology industry with over thirty years of experience in executive management, investment management and executive recruiting, having built the executive teams of over forty start-up biotechnology and medical device companies.
-Prior to founding Inhibrx, Mark was the founder and Managing Partner of Efficacy Biotech Fund, a fund focused on strategic investment in public biotechnology companies.
+Mr. Lappe co-founded Inhibrx in 2010 and has served as our Chief Executive Officer and Chief Financial Officer since our inception.
+Mark also serves as the Chairman of our board of directors.
+Mr. Lappe has extensive expertise in the biotechnology industry with over thirty years of experience in executive management, investment management and executive recruiting, having built the executive teams of over forty start-up biotechnology and medical device companies.
+Prior to founding Inhibrx, Mr. Lappe was the founder and Managing Partner of Efficacy Biotech Fund, a fund focused on strategic investment in public biotechnology companies.
 We believe Mr. Lappe’s service as our co-founder and Chief Executive Officer and his extensive experience in the biotechnology and biotherapeutic industries qualifies him to serve on our board of directors.

 EVP Corporate Strategy